Aditisoni99/Breast-cancer-Prediction-/README.md

 # Cross-Validation:

-k-fold cross-validation was used for robust performance evaluation:
+10 k-fold cross-validation technique was used for robust performance evaluation:

 **Decision Tree:**